Also available the Spanish version: Rectificando el desconocimiento mutuo: redescubrir Filipinas como puerta de entrada a la ASEAN.

 ASEAN’s population of 617.2 million earned a gross domestic product (GDP) of US$2,398 billion in current value as shown in Figure 1.
 The major ASEAN countries had 2013 per capita incomes that were significantly higher than India’s US$4,000.
 Malaysia and Thailand exceeded China’s US$9,800, with fast-growth Indonesia and Philippines closing the gap with China.
 Trade and investments were important pillars in sustaining growth and ensuring continued prosperity.
 Inflation rates were well within prudent ranges, implying a better capacity to improve purchasing power and preserve wealth.
 ASEAN’s shifting consumer needs and industrial structures, could offer ample opportunities for incorporating new technological inputs and services.

 Figure 1.
-ASEAN economic and
+ASEAN economic and trade profile

 The Philippines led in economic growth, while lagging in attracting foreign direct investments.
 Spain contributed an insignificant share, which investors attributed to the following structural constraints:

 - Foreign ownership is legally limited to a maximum stake of 40%.

 - Regulatory uncertainty is high given unpredictable changes in rules.